Alabama Senate primary: Trump's influence tested as Luther Strange, Roy Moore vie for GOP seat

 Roy Moore

-Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with religion, Judge Roy Moore emerged as one of two Republicans headed to a runoff next month – and he was at the head of the pack.
+Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with religion, Judge Roy Moore emerged as the leader of the Republicans vying for the Senate seat.

-Known as the “Ten Commandments Judge,” Moore has garnered the support of former Alaska Gov. Sarah Palin and “Walker, Texas Ranger” star Chuck Norris.
+Known as the “Ten Commandments Judge,” Moore has garnered the support of many anti-establishment conservatives, including Breitbart executive and former White House chief strategist Steve Bannon.
 The populist Breitbart News website has also written favorably about Moore, seemingly breaking from Trump.

 Despite his popularity, Moore is mired in controversy.
 He was twice removed from Alabama’s Supreme Court.
 The first time, he was removed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanent suspended in 2016 after he instructed probate judges to deny marriage licenses to gay people.